California Driver Handbook - Special Driving Situations

 Clean Windows And Mirrors

-Make sure you can see and be seen.
-If you drive in rain or snow, you may have to stop sometimes to wipe mud or snow off your windshield, headlights, and taillights.
+If you drive in rain or snow, you may have to stop to remove mud or snow off your windshield, mirrors, headlights, and taillights.

 Adjust Seat And Mirrors